 - Testing is for CWD screening only and does not assure the absolute safety of meat for human consumption.

-No test can assure complete accuracy, and "not detected" results don't exclude the possibility of early stage CWD.
+- No test can assure complete accuracy, and "not detected" results don't exclude the possibility of early stage CWD.

 Because moose samples are tested differently than deer and elk, their initial results may not be available for 15-20 working days or more.

-For Moose: If the original license was for a season that closed before Oct.
+For moose, if the original license was for a season that closed before Oct.
 31, the replacement license will be valid until Oct.
 31.

-Chronic Wasting Disease Sampling Demonstration
+CWD Sampling Demonstration